How to Cook, Cut, Store, and Enjoy It

 What is Japanese Daikon Radish?

 Daikon, also known as winter radish, is a type of large white radish in Japan.
 The word “Daikon” translates to “big root” in Japanese, describing its characteristic long, thick, and heavy appearance.
-Typically weighing between 1 to 2 kg (2 to 4 lbs), daikon comes in various types in Japan.
+Typically weighing around 1 – 2 kg (2 – 4 lbs), daikon comes in various types in Japan.
 One of the most common varieties is the Aokubi daikon, recognizable by its green color at the top.

 What Does it Taste Like?